-Community Affairs Programs

-Outstanding Public Service Law Enforcement Law Enforcement Expected Fire Safety Fire Safety Expected Emergency Medical Services Emergency Medical Services Expected Other Civil Service Bronze Good Citizenship Medal Optional Good Citizenship Good Citizen of the Year Bronze Good Citizenship Medal Expected Heroism Heroism Medal Expected Other significant contributions of local nature or not rising to the level of a Silver Good Citizenship Medal Bronze Good Citizenship Medal or (children only) Good Citizenship pin Optional Displaying the U.S. Flag Properly Flag Certificate Expected
+C.A.R.
+Bronze C.A.R.
+Medal of Appreciation Bronze Good Citizenship Medal Optional for service to the local SAR chapter or C.A.R. society Optional for service to the community by a C.A.R. member Eagle Scout Recognition Eagle Scout Certificate Expected Community Affairs Programs Outstanding Public Service Law Enforcement Law Enforcement Expected Fire Safety Fire Safety Expected Emergency Medical Services Emergency Medical Services Expected Life Saving Life Saving Medal Expected Heroism Heroism Medal Expected Other Civil Service Bronze Good Citizenship Medal Optional Good Citizenship Good Citizen of the Year Bronze Good Citizenship Medal Expected Other significant contributions of local nature or not rising to the level of a Silver Good Citizenship Medal Bronze Good Citizenship Medal or (children only) Good Citizenship pin Optional Displaying the U.S. Flag Properly Flag Certificate Expected

 10. A Chapter may not substitute a good citizenship medal for a specialty medal, such as a Law Enforcement Medal.
-In some instances, however, a Chapter may award a Silver Good Citizenship Medal instead of a Bronze Good Citizenship Medal if the person qualifies.
+In some instances, however, a Chapter may award a Silver Good Citizenship Medal (with State Awards Committee approval) instead of a Bronze Good Citizenship Medal if the person qualifies.